rwuthric/docker-tutorial/docker-compose/ex1/README.md

 Note that the Docker Network is removed too.
 Running `docker ps --all`, confirms that our container was removed.

 ## Running an interactive container
 As with Docker, it is possible to run a container in interactive mode using the [`docker compose run`](https://docs.docker.com/engine/reference/commandline/compose_run/) command.
-For our example this is achived like this:
+For our example this is achieved like this:
 ```
 docker compose run --rm hello bash
 ```